kisamot/LuxmedSniper/README.md

 --------------------
 First of all create virtualenv and install Python requirements from requirements.txt

-1) For each luxmed users create configuration file (yaml format) and save it for example as luxmed_username.yml:
+1) For each luxmed users create configuration file (yaml format) and save it for example as `luxmed_username.yml` inside `config` directory.
+Review `config/DEFAULT.yaml` which is complete example that presents the whole configuration structure.
 ```
 luxmed:
   email: EMAIL